arshad-sarfarz/Node_private_blockchain/README.md

 ### End Point Documentation

 Two end points are implemented
-1. GET /block/{indexNumber} Get Block by block index.
-Block index starts from 0 Parameters indexNumber index number of the block to be returned
+1. **GET** /block/{indexNumber} - Get Block by block index.
+Block index starts from 0.
+   Parameters: indexNumber - index number of the block to be returned

-2. POST /block Add a new block to the Blockchain
-   The Block should be provided in the following format {
+2. **POST** /block - Add a new block to the Blockchain.
+The Block should be provided in the following format.
+   {
      "body": "Block Data"
    }